-Nucleotides are the building blocks of DNA and RNA.
-A nucleoside is a molecule that includes a base (adenine, guanine, cytosine, or thymine) plus a five-carbon sugar (deoxyribose in DNA or ribose in RNA).
+- Nucleosides are molecules that include a base (adenine, guanine, cytosine, or thymine) plus a five-carbon sugar (deoxyribose in DNA or ribose in RNA).

 What is the difference between nucleotides and nucleosides?

 Both are involved in the structure of DNA and RNA, and both play a role in cellular metabolism.

-However, there are some key differences between the two.
-Nucleotides are made up of three parts: a nitrogenous base, a sugar, and a phosphate group.
+- Nucleotides are made up of three parts: a nitrogenous base, a sugar, and a phosphate group.

 - Finally, nucleotides can be used as energy sources by cells, while nucleosides cannot.

 What is the function of nucleotides in DNA and RNA?

 In RNA, they play a variety of roles, including carrying out the instructions encoded in DNA and assembling proteins.

-Nucleotides are made up of a sugar molecule, a phosphate group, and a nitrogenous base.
 The sugar molecule provides energy for the cell, and the phosphate group helps to stabilize the structure of DNA and RNA.